sonertari/PFFW/README.md

     + Save .pub and .sec to docs/signify
     + Copy .pub to /etc/signify/, .pub file is copied into the bsd.rd file while making release(8) to verify install sets during installation

-- Update packages:
+- Update the packages:
-	+ Install OpenBSD packages
+	+ Install the OpenBSD packages
 		+ Set the download mirror, use the existing cache if any
             ```
             PKG_PATH=/var/db/pkg_cache/:https://cdn.openbsd.org/pub/OpenBSD/X.Y/packages/amd64/